Invest Retirement

 Ask Jean Chatzky: Roth Backdoor Conversions

 Q: I’m considering a Roth IRA conversion to take advantage of the lower amount that I’d have to pay on taxes.
-Is it wise to do a Roth backdoor conversion?
+Is it wise to move ahead with a backdoor Roth IRA?
 We are in a high tax bracket.
 We’re thinking that the money we put in today will grow to a large sum of money when we retire.
 But is it better to pay the taxes today at a higher rate, than to pay it later at a somewhat reduced rate?
 I have several traditional IRAs at different brokerage firms.
 Should I convert them at the same time or wait it out?
 Thank you. – Rose

 READ MORE: Ask Jean Chatzky: Can Our Reader ‘Have It All’?

 The other consideration is your tax rate.
 When we opt for a traditional IRA over a Roth IRA, it’s generally because we think that our tax rate is going to go down in the future.
 When we go with a Roth, instead of a traditional, it’s generally because we think our tax rate is lower now and is going to go up in the future.
 What we’re aiming to do is pay our taxes at the lowest rate possible.
-Now, your letter indicates that you are thinking that your tax rate is going to go down.
-And so, for that reason, I would be hesitant to convert all of these assets to Roth assets.
+Now, your question indicates that you are thinking that your tax rate is going to go down.
+And so, for that reason, I would be hesitant to convert all of these assets to Roth assets via a backdoor Roth IRA conversion.

 READ MORE: Ask Jean Chatzky: How Do I Pay For The Roof Over My Head?

 Own your money and you’ll own your life!
-Get a weekly rundown of money tips and news you can use: Subscribe to HerMoney today!
+Get money tips and news you can use: Subscribe to HerMoney today!

 Editor’s note: We maintain a strict editorial policy and a judgment-free zone for our community, and we also strive to remain transparent in everything we do.
 Posts may contain references and links to products from our partners.
 Learn more about how we make money.